开发者 | coreessentials |

 Your site continues serving the WebP images.
 Uninstalling removes plugin settings but does not restore deleted images.

 As of 2025, nearly all modern browsers (Chrome, Firefox, Edge, Safari 14+, Opera, most mobile) support WebP.
-If legacy browsers matter to you, consider keeping originals or using a JavaScript fallback.
+If legacy browsers matter to you, consider a different plugin.

 Currently WebP only.
 AVIF may be added once browser support and server tooling are more mature.

-Not via UI in version 1.0.
+Not via UI in this version.
 Default quality (~80–85) balances size and clarity.
-Advanced users can adjust via a filter hook or Imagick defaults.
+Advanced users can adjust via filter hooks.

-Partially.
-Activate network-wide, then run bulk conversion per site.
+Yes.
+Activate network-wide, then configure and run conversions per site.
 Test carefully and back up each site first.

-Restart conversion; processed images are skipped.
+For bulk operations, you can pause and resume.
 For persistent issues, convert in smaller batches, raise PHP memory/time limits, or consult your error logs.
+The plugin includes intelligent memory management to prevent most timeout issues.